YangZhang-001/bratmobile/README.md

-# CloCk: Closed-loop control with Core Knowledge
+# Bratmobile (BRanches of Tasks)
-The purpose of this library is to showcase a framework for multi-step ahead plannig using pure input control.
+The purpose of this library is to showcase a framework for multi-step ahead planning using pure input control (see [Braitenberg vehicles](https://en.wikipedia.org/wiki/Braitenberg_vehicle)).
 The navigation problem is broken down into several unique closed-loop input controllers, called Tasks.
-Each tasks produces a unique control behaviour (go straight, turn left/right 90 degrees) in response to a disturbance object.
-A supervising module, called the Configurator, can simulate sequences of Tasks  in game engine [Box2D](https://github.com/glafratta/box2d), extracts plans in the discrete and continuous domain, and queue them for execution.
+Each Task produces a unique control behaviour (go straight, turn left/right 90 degrees) in response to a [Disturbance](https://en.wikipedia.org/wiki/Errors_and_residuals) (an obstacle or target).
+A supervising module, called the Configurator, can simulate sequences of Tasks  in game engine [Box2D](https://github.com/glafratta/box2d), retain their outcomes in a cognitive map, which can be searched to extract plans.
+The physics simulation represents the robot's [Core Knowledge](https://www.harvardlds.org/wp-content/uploads/2017/01/SpelkeKinzler07-1.pdf) (Spelke, 2007).

+## Key concepts
+* Tasks have an initial Disturbance which determines the start of the control behaviour, and an optional end Disturbance which represents the cause of a Task's failure
+* The Configurator's overarching (long-term) goal is represented by a Task

 ## Features:
-* Flexible task duration achieved through a novel attention mechanism based on the construction of simulated distal sensors

-* Work in progress: purely closed-loop Task execution in the real world using said attention mechanism

-* Work in progress: real-time adjustment of a threshold used to determine disturbance novelty
+* Completely on-the-fly, instantaneous construction of an abstract cognitive map of the environment, represented as a tree of tasks

+* Hybrid state-space representation with flexible discretization

+* Use of an attention window (simulated distal sensor) to define the scope of Tasks

+* Mapless navigation: robot is ready to go as is, no need for global sensors

+* Causal reasoning on the naive robot

+* Plans represents set of instructions, not trajectories: no solvers required, completely closed-loop and object oriented

+## Work in progress

+* Closed-loop Task execution with goal-directed behaviour (driving towards target)

+* Debugging plan checking and recycling

+* Adaptive thresholding of acceptable noise in state observations

 ### Documentation

 Available at [https://glafratta.github.io/bratmobile/](https://glafratta.github.io/bratmobile/)

+### Pubications

+Giulia Lafratta, Bernd Porr, Christopher Chandler, Alice Miller; Closed-Loop Multistep Planning.
+Neural Computation 2025; 37 (7): 1288–1319. doi: [https://doi.org/10.1162/neco_a_01761]https://doi.org/10.1162/neco_a_01761

 ## Hardware
 The indoor robot is equipped with